 In search of allergy free chocolate mousse

-I’ve read that you can take a can of coconut milk (not the light version) put it in the refrigerator for a week, then skim off the coconut cream.
+I’ve read that you can take a can of coconut cream (not the light version or coconut milk) put it in the refrigerator overnight, then skim off the coconut cream from the coconut water.
 Supposedly, you can whip this cream with some success.
-Still, I wasn’t convinced that it would work.
-Plus coconut cream is a saturated fat, just like cream made from cow’s milk.
+Still, I wasn’t convinced that it would work in a mousse.

 Then I received a copy of Clean Start: Inspiring You to Eat Clean and Live Well and found my answer – firm tofu.